David Garrick: Drury Lane

-At the end of the London season, Garrick, along with Peg Woffington, travelled to Dublin for the summer season at the Theatre Royal, Smock Lane.
+At the end of the London season, Garrick, along with Peg Woffington, travelled to Dublin for the summer season at the Theatre Royal, Smock Alley.
 While in Dublin, Garrick added three new roles to his repertoire: Shakespeare's Hamlet, Abel Drugger in Ben Jonson's The Alchemist (a role that earned him much acclaim) and Captain Plume in Farquhar's The Recruiting Officer.
 Some of his success could be attributed to one of his earliest fans, John Boyle, 5th Earl of Cork, who wrote letters to many noblemen and gentlemen recommending Garrick's acting.
 His writings led Garrick to exclaim that it must have been the reason he was "more caressed" in Dublin.

 Five years after joining the acting company at Drury Lane, Garrick again travelled to Dublin for a season where he managed and directed at the Smock Alley Theatre in conjunction with Thomas Sheridan, the father of Richard Brinsley Sheridan.
 After his return to London, he spent some time acting at Covent Garden under John Rich while a farce of his, Miss in Her Teens, was also produced there.

 With the end of the 1746–1747 season, Fleetwoods' patent on Drury Lane expired.
 In partnership with James Lacy, Garrick took over the theatre in April 1747.
 The theatre had been in decline for some years, but the partnership of Garrick and Lacy led to success and accolades.
 The first performance under Garrick and Lacy's management opened with an Ode to Drury Lane Theatre, on dedicating a Building and erecting a Statue, to Shakespeare read by Garrick and written by his friend Dr Johnson.
 The ode promised the patrons that "The drama's law the drama's patrons give,/For we that live to please must please to live."
 Certainly, this statement could be regarded as succinctly summing up Garrick's management at Drury Lane where he was able to balance both artistic integrity and the fickle tastes of the public.

 Garrick and his wife, Eva Marie Veigel, painted by William Hogarth.
 From the Royal Collection, Windsor Castle.